williammilisic/cloudcloud.dev/index.md

 ## 28 August 2023
 * No business model or competitive advantage is indefinitely sustainable.
+* Features delivered are not a measure of success; business outcomes are.
 ## 26 August 2023
 * "*The biggest communication problem is we do not listen to understand.
 We listen to reply.*" - Stephen R. Covey